juananpe/rklaim/README.md

 * Now, Change the officer ID and try to get info about the same claim.
 Then, try to add an action or change resolution: it should inform you that you can't do that (you are not the officer assigned to the claim)

 Edit `config/config.xml` file to open the DB in open mode (by default it will be opened in initialize mode)

+# CONFIGURATION
+Once installed, you need to create a `config/config.xml` file in your $HOME directory.
+You can use [this one](https://github.com/juananpe/rklaim/blob/main/config/config.xml) as a template